Introduction to MySQL Timezone

 SELECT @@GLOBAL.time_zone;

-The execution of the above query statement gives the following output with SYSTEM as the value specifying that the MySQL global time zone is the same as that of the time zone of the operating system.
+The execution of the above query statement gives the following output with SYSTEM as the value specifying that the MySQL global time zone is the same as the operating system’s time zone.

 SELECT @@SESSION.time_zone;

-The execution of the above query statement gives the following output with SYSTEM as the value specifying that the MySQL time zone is the same as that of the time zone of the operating system.
+The execution of the above query statement gives the following output with SYSTEM as the value specifying that the MySQL time zone is the same as the operating system’s time zone.

 Let us retrieve the current date and time using the NOW() function that gives the following output: